allenai/contrast-sets/ropes/README.md

 # ROPES minimal pairs and scripts

-The contrast sets and original instances that they were perturbed from the official [ROPES](https://allennlp.org/ropes) test set are in `data`.
+The contrast sets and original instances from the official [ROPES](https://allennlp.org/ropes) test set are in `data`.
 The predictions from the RoBERTa baseline are in `predictions`.

 ## Scripts